HEAT PUMP

 You should have an intuitive grasp of the principle of the air-to-water heat pump by reading the first two paragraphs.
 Now let's get into the details.
 What is the mystery behind the heat pump's ability to reverse the natural principle of heat transfer?

-The magic of the heat pump is due in large part to the property of refrigerants to evaporate at very low temperatures, thus capturing energy from the natural environment even in winter.
+The magic of the heat pump is due in large part to the property of refrigerants to evaporate at very low temperatures and thus capture energy from the natural environment even in winter.

-We all know that water, the most common natural fluid, evaporates at around 100°C. But this only applies under standard conditions, i.e. at atmospheric pressure 1013 HPa.
-It then changes from liquid to vapor, and is said to evaporate.
-This evaporation reaction is endothermic, meaning that it absorbs energy (calories) from the environment in which it takes place.
+We all know that water, which is the most common natural fluid, evaporates around 100°C. But this is only valid under standard conditions, i.e. at atmospheric pressure 1013 HPa.
+It passes then from the liquid state to the vapor state, we say that it evaporates.
+This evaporation reaction is said to be endothermic, i.e. it absorbs a quantity of energy (calories) from the environment in which it takes place.

-However, if you're at the top of Mount Everest, the atmospheric pressure is not at all the same: it drops by almost 3 times (around 350HPa).
-Water evaporates much faster, in this case from around 70°C. This illustrates the fact that it is possible to alter the pressure of a fluid and thus modulate its evaporation temperature.
+However, if we are at the top of Mount Everest, the atmospheric pressure is not at all the same: it decreases by almost 3 times (about 350HPa).
+Water evaporates much faster, in this case from about 70°C. This illustrates the fact that we can play on the pressure of a fluid and thus modulate its evaporation temperature.

-It's easy to make the connection with the heat pump.
-If we can modulate the pressure of the refrigerant gas according to our wishes, then we can evaporate it at the temperature we want, and in this case we want it to evaporate at the temperature of the outside air, in order to capture its calories.
+We can quickly make the connection with the heat pump.
+If we manage to modulate the pressure of the refrigerant gas according to our wishes, then we will be able to make it evaporate at the temperature we want, and in this case we want it to evaporate at the temperature of the outside air, in order to capture its calories.

-Let's take the example of the refrigerant gas R32, which will soon be found in all residential heat pumps, since R410A is slowly moving towards a programmed ban (2025) and all manufacturers are on board.
-Its boiling (evaporation) temperature is -51.7°C at atmospheric pressure.
-If we're in Siberia, that's fine, but we're not in Siberia, so we're going to have to modulate the pressure so that it evaporates when it's -6°C, for example.
-It's going to have to rise towards 6500HPa for that to happen.
+Let's take the example of the refrigerant gas R32 which will soon be in all residential heat pumps, since R410A is slowly going towards a programmed ban (2025) and all manufacturers have started to use it.
+Its boiling temperature (evaporation) is -51.7°C at atmospheric pressure.
+If we are in Siberia, that's fine, but we are not in Siberia, so we will have to modulate the pressure so that it evaporates when it is -6°C for example.
+It will have to rise to 6500HPa for that.

 Special case of the air-water heat pump

-For an aerothermal heat pump, heat is collected from the outside air at the evaporator.
-They are then transferred to the domestic water network via a water-cooled condenser, in which the refrigerant passes on one side, and the water on the other.
-Heat exchange takes place through the walls of the exchanger, and there is of course no contact between the water and the refrigerant.
+For an aerothermal heat pump, the calories are captured on the outside air, at the evaporator.
+They are returned to the domestic water network through a water condenser, in which there is on one side the refrigerant that passes, and on the other side the water.
+The heat exchange takes place through the walls of the exchanger, and there is of course no contact between the water and the refrigerant.

-Some brands use a plate heat exchanger to manufacture the condenser, while others use a coaxial condenser, which is generally more reliable and durable, and requires less maintenance.
+Some brands use a plate heat exchanger to make the condenser, while others use a coaxial condenser, which is generally more reliable and durable, and requires less maintenance.

-In the case of a monobloc heat pump (everything is in the outdoor unit), the condenser is outside the unit and water circulates between the unit and the inside of the house.
-The water recovers heat from the condenser and exchanges it with the buffer tank in the equipment room, via an exchanger.
+In the case of a monobloc heat pump (everything is in the outdoor unit) the condenser is outside in the unit and water circulates between the unit and the interior of the house.
+The water recovers the heat from the condenser and exchanges it with the buffer tank in the technical room, through an exchanger.

 Also read on the subject: